maestroh/maestroh.github.io/_posts/2017-03-11-building-a-react-audio-player.md

 ```
 ### Wrap Up
 That took a lot longer than I thought it would.
 All in all, it's still a relatively small component but it does so much.
 You can see the code for the component [here](https://github.com/maestroh/streamer/blob/ff2804d8c0415dbbdec47b9d8774dc21d369bff2/frontend/src/Player.js).

+### Update 3-12-2017
+Found a bug with the handle positioning.
+If the timeline isn't on the very left of the page, I had to take the offset of the timeline from the left of the page.
+You can view the updates in [this commit](https://github.com/maestroh/streamer/blob/5fc7df31e91bcc897366321d734104be1a5de1d2/frontend/src/Player.js)